-If Gizmo client intermittently fails to auto start on some of your clients, it could be because the gizmo client service is not started.
+If Gizmo client intermittently fails to auto start on some of your clients, it may be because the gizmo client service fails to start.

-Check gizmo client service under Task manager - services:
+Check gizmo client service status under Task manager - services:

 Solution: If the service is stopped, install this registry script (Unzip and double click the .reg file).

 You must install the registry script on each client.
 Either install it manually, or use a startup task to install it automatically.

 The problem is caused by windows' service timeout.
 On slow clients, this timeout is not enough for Gizmo client service to start.

 After running the script on each client, restart the client for the changes to take effect.

 Another reason for Gizmo not starting is corrupt VC++ redistributables

 If gizmo login screen does not load, but gizmo process is running in task manager, do the following to repair your VC++ 2013 installation

 - Click on search and type "add or remove programs"